-COST does not directly fund any research but provides support to co-ordinate projects.
-Typically, actions run for 4 years and have an average budget of €120,000 per annum to support networking activities such as: meetings, workshops, conferences; short term scientific mission; training schools; and publications.
+COST does not directly fund any research but provides support to coordinate projects.
+COST is supported by the EU Framework Programme for Research and Innovation, Horizon Europe.
+The funding is provided via a yearly grant agreement to support networking activities such as: meetings, workshops, conferences; short term scientific mission; training schools; and publications.

 How do I get involved?

 For further details of existing COST Actions, or to submit a proposal, visit the COST website.